Pbilaiya/data-incubator-teaching-demo/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/doctornerdis/data-incubator-teaching-demo/master?filepath=teaching-demo.ipynb)

 Thank you for considering my application to be a Data Scientist in Residence at the Data Incubator.
-For my demonstration, I've been asked to prepare a Jupyter Notebook that provides and accessible explanation of hypothesis testing and Bayesian posterior inference.
+For my demonstration, I've been asked to prepare a Jupyter Notebook that provides an accessible explanation of hypothesis testing and Bayesian posterior inference.

 My demonstration notebook is available [here](teaching-demo.ipynb).
 If you'd like to see how I generated the data I use in the demo, there is a separate notebook [here](create-pizza-data.ipynb).